Donald F. Donahue

 Donald F. Donahue is the president of Miranda Partners, LLC, a corporation that provides consulting services to financial market infrastructures and others regarding the control and mitigation of systemic and operational risks in financial markets.

-Mr. Donahue joined PHR’s board in 2013.
-During his career, Mr. Donahue participated in a variety of financial services industry committees and task forces, most notably as coordinator for homeland security between 2004 and 2006 in the U.S. banking and finance sector under an appointment by Secretary John W. Snow of the Department of the Treasury, and as chairman of the Financial Services Sector Council for Critical Infrastructure Protection and Homeland Security and the Partnership for Critical Infrastructure Security, Inc. He currently serves as the treasurer of the Board of Directors of the United Way of New York City and on the board of the NYC Leadership Academy.
+During his career, Mr. Donahue has participated in a variety of financial services industry committees and task forces.
+Notably, he served as coordinator for homeland security between 2004 and 2006 in the U.S. banking and finance sector under the appointment of Secretary John W. Snow of the Department of the Treasury, as well as chairman of the Financial Services Sector Council for Critical Infrastructure Protection and Homeland Security and the Partnership for Critical Infrastructure Security, Inc. He is currently treasurer of the board of directors of the United Way of New York City and serves on the board of the NYC Leadership Academy.

 Mr. Donahue holds a BA in history from Columbia University.